magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/custom_js.md

 ---

 <h2 id="custom_js_overview">Overview</h2>
-This topic talks about how to use custom JavaScript components together with Magento default ones or having replaced them with custom implementations.
+This topic discusses about how to use custom JavaScript components with the components provided by Magento or having replaced them with custom implementations.

-We strongly recommend not changing the default Magento files.
+We strongly recommend not changing the source code of default Magento components and widgets.
 All customizations must be implemented in custom modules or themes.

 <h2 id="js_replace">Replace a default JS component</h2>